 Android Applications – Cons:

-• An android app needs to cater to wide variety of devices in different sizes, screen resolutions, and performance.
+- An android app needs to cater to a wide variety of devices of different sizes, screen resolutions, and performance.

 For instance, if your target customers are based in India or China, it makes sense to develop an android app because of the large customer base.

 But, on the other hand, if you target the rich class in the same countries, an IOS app would be a better option.